betterscientificsoftware/bssw.io/Articles/Blog/PracticesPerformancePortableEco.md

 - Hardware: x86_64 (various), KNL, ARMv8 ThunderX2, NVIDIA (K80, P100, V100, A100), AMD (Zen CPU, Vega MI25, MI50, MI60, MI100)
 - Backends: Serial, OpenMP, Pthreads, Cuda, HIP (Experimental), OpenMPTarget (Experimental), Sycl (Experimental), HPX

 Notice that we test several experimental options and support several older compilers that are years old in order to address the trade-off mentioned above.
 Total testing coverage requires hours of testing across several computing systems.
 It would be an unreasonable burden and detriment to coder productivity to require testing the full combinatorial set of supported builds and configurations.
-To balance developer productivity while preserving software quality and stability, testing of the code base consists of two stages:
+To balance developer productivity while preserving software quality and stability, testing of the code base consists of three stages:

 #### Pull request acceptance testing